ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 those arrangements likely apply, unless the terms of the arrangement explicitly say otherwise.

 The vocabulary does not preclude the use of other specific categories.
-Any opt-outs based on this vocabulary shall not be interpreted as restricting the use of the work(s) strictly for the purpose of search and discovery as long as no restriction is declared through search-specific means such as {{!RFC9309}}.
+Any statement of preference based on this vocabulary shall not be interpreted as restricting the use of the work(s) strictly for the purpose of search and discovery as long as no restriction is declared through search-specific means such as {{!RFC9309}}.

 ## Vocabulary Extensions